kp7742/UE4Dumper/README.md

 - Clone this repo
 - Install Android NDK, if not already.
 - Open Shell/CMD in Project Folder
-- Drag ndk-build of NDK in Shell or CMD and then Execute
+- Drag ndk-build from NDK in Shell or CMD and then Execute
 - Output will be in libs Folder.

 ## Credits